Devil’s Nightcap Eau de Parfum by Lush Review

 And when you’ve finally digested it and shaken yourself awake, the details of the dream fade.
 All you’re left with is a desperate urge to go back.
 You can’t remember where or why.
 That cool, damp, silent place calls to you with a keening wail you feel reverberating in your heart, never entirely leaving you.

-I want to sample this again.
-I need to go back.
+I need to sample this again.